osome-iu/SimSoM/example/README.md

 This directory contains toy data and minimal example to run the model.

-# .ipynb introduction
+## An introduction with .ipynb

 `run_simulation.ipynb`: provide the basic steps needed to run a simulation and demo some of the results.
 There are two other alternatives to run a simulation.

-# Run simulation from the command line
+## Run simulation from the command line

 From the root directory, call the `workflow/scripts/driver.py` script using
  ```py